shivangish12/aws_practice/IAM.md

 Policy>Group>Entity>Principle

 Policies and Permissions-

+• Users or Groups can be assigned JSON documents called policies
+• These policies define the permissions of the users
+• In AWS you apply the least privilege principle
 Trust policy – Defines which principal can assume the role, and under which conditions.
 A trust policy is a specific type of resource-based policy for IAM roles.
 A role can have only one trust policy.
 Identity-based policies (inline and managed) – These policies define the permissions that the user of the role is able to perform (or is denied from performing), and on which resources.